ibm-cloud-docs/watsonxdata/wxd-dph.md

 **Data assets and Data products**

-Data assets can be SQL query, SQL table, ML models or BI dashboards.
+Data assets can be SQL queries, SQL tables, ML models or BI dashboards.
 Data product is a collection of assets packaged together for a specific business use case.

 **Data producers and Data consumers**